danielraymond/sparta-sinatra-api-project/README.md

  ` bundle install `

+ After this run the following command in your terminal to create and seed the PostgrSQL database:

+ ` psql -d solar_objects -a -f seed.sql `

 In order to run the unit tests enter the following into your terminal:

 ` rspec `